uxa/CS445-Final-Project/README.md

 From this project workspace execute: `pip install --requirement requirements.txt`

+### Download links

+`Original training data (data directory)`: https://amoeba.wolfram.com/index.php/s/StYiCHLLY2PMGLJ

+`Trained models (models directory)`: https://amoeba.wolfram.com/index.php/s/YLB3koFBGfkkz3B

 ### Files in this workspace

 - `app.py` - Main application file that interacts with the models
 - `TrainModel.ipynb` - This notebook contains the pre-processing and model training
 - `requirements.txt` - File containing the Python requirements for this project
-- `data/` directory (Misc: tests performed while testing and tweaking the application)
+- `data/` directory (Misc: tests performed while testing and tweaking the application, directory not included in the workspace)
     - `person` - folder containing the original images
     - `person_remove` - folder containing the images with backgrounds removed
     - `person_mask` - folder containing the masks of the images